 FOR IMMEDIATE RELEASE

-The Diocese of Manchester is the Roman Catholic Church of New Hampshire, serving the needs of more than 285,000 Catholics.
-For more information, please visit www.catholicnh.org.
+The Diocese of Manchester is the Roman Catholic Church in New Hampshire, serving the needs of nearly 210,000 Catholics.
+For more information, please visit www.catholicnh.org/overview.